roehampton/module-content/algorithms/week-03/seminar/README.md

 # Queues

-## Code your algorithm to convert a positive integer to its binary representation using a queue
+## Provide an algorithm to convert a positive integer to its binary representation using a queue
 To make your life easier, you can, for example, use the collections library from Python

 ``` Python